gabeklein/expressive-mvc/README.md

 }
 ```

-> Nice!
-Now we can easily tweak the values seen by consumers.
-A big help for quick mock-ups during development.
+> Now we can easily tweak the values seen by consumers.
+A big help for quick mock-up during development.

-## Providing multiple at the same time
+<h2 id="concept-provider-multi">Providing Multiple</h2>

-Finally, the `of` prop can also accept either an object or array of Models and/or State objects.
+Finally, the `of` prop will also accept an object or array of models and/or state objects.
 Mix and match as needed to ensure a dry, readible root.

 ```jsx
 const MockFooBar = () => {